20 Best Responses to “I’ll Be Your Huckleberry”

 If you appreciate the person offering to help or assist you, the word “thanks” is the polite way you can acknowledge their statement and express gratitude for their willingness to assist.

-READ: 19 Best Responses to "I Beg Your Pardon"
+READ: 21 Best Replies to “I Beg to Differ”

 The person would interpret it as a positive reception to their offer, without any additional information about your thoughts or intentions.